algoseer/deepsanskrit/README.md

 - Learn a LM for generating Sanskrit text
 - Generate text analogies
 - Cross-lingual concept learning using "semantic" loss functions.
+- Question answering agents (how to get data? transfer concepts from other languages?)